3.13 – Human Rights-Behavior Support Committee

 No committee member will receive any monetary remuneration for his/her participation on this committee.

 At least 7 committee members must be in attendance in order to review the Behavior Support Plans.

 The committee will meet monthly to conduct timely reviews of all behavior support plans prior to implementation.

 The committee will ensure that a thorough assessment has been completed to identify target behaviors to be addressed, medical, social, or environmental factors contributing to these behaviors, alternative behaviors to be trained, and appropriate reinforcement strategies.
 The HR/BSC will also ensure that the strategies proposed in the plans are the least restrictive/intrusive and the most effective means of reducing the target behaviors, while promoting acquisition of the alternative behaviors.
 When limited or restricted methods are employed, the plan must also contain a strategy for reducing or eliminating their use.
 Once a plan is approved, the HR/BSC will ensure that informed consent has been provided prior to implementation.

 The committee will review all existing plans, guidelines and Balancing Rights and Safety Review at least annually.

 The committee will also review and approve all medications used for behavioral support during any medical procedure and medications used to manage behavior.

-In addition to review of formal behavior support plans, the HR/BSC will also review incident logs at least annually.
+In addition to review of formal behavior support strategies, the HR/BSC will also review incident logs at least annually.
 The committee will review the prevention plan by the facility in regards to each incident, as well as make suggestion for general facility practices.

 The committee may also serve in an advisory capacity for the use of research proposals involving individuals residing at the facility and for the protection of resident funds.